tkkcc/AndroidLibLoadingTest/readme.md

 wechat mini-program use seperate activities for each app, but only 2 processes

 1. besides taskAniffy, new task in recent screen can be created via new_document + intent data, unlimited activity numbers
+1. libloading reload will leak on library static: <https://github.com/nagisa/rust_libloading/issues/156>. so System.load and libloading is same for us

 ## reproduce